 I’m only here for a month but this is my 2nd visit to this fabulous little Tea/coffee shop.
 Fantastic service, happy to spend time with you showing you all the different teas and coffees.
 Nice little cakes.
 Great prices.
 Lovely coffee ….you choose your bean they make the coffee.
 Fab location.
 Wish they were in Birmingham.
 You can buy the teas and coffees.
 Extremely good value.

-From our customers, fans & blog readers about health benefits of green tea and other teas:
+Frequently asked questions from our customers, fans & blog readers about health benefits of green tea and other teas:

 Q. What is the difference between green tea benefits vs black tea, and how so?